Set Up Advanced Chat Routing in Knock AI

 - Or click "Create new Slack channel" to add a new channel directly from the dashboard.

-When a lead is linked to an existing CRM record, Knock AI can notify the record owner in Slack to join the conversation.
-Expand this card and choose which record types trigger the notification: Company record, Contact record, or Salesforce lead record.
-This is disabled by default ("Do not notify").
+When a lead is linked to an existing CRM record, Knock AI can notify CRM owners in Slack in a private DM.
+Expand this card and select which CRM user fields trigger a notification.
+When a chat starts, Knock checks the selected fields and notifies any owners whose fields are non-empty.
+If the notification target is the same person already assigned as Chat Owner, only one notification is sent.
 Once notified, the owner can view the chat in real time and join the conversation.

 - Click + Add segment to add a new segment.
 Each segment card follows an if/then structure.